koordinates/kart-qgis-plugin/docs/index.md

 ![Settings](img/settings.png)

 In the `Kart executable folder` field, enter the path to your Kart executable.

-Now the Kart plugin knows where Kart is located.
+If the Kart folder is not configured, the Kart plugin will use the default install locations, as follows:

+- **Windows**: %PROGRAMFILES%\Kart
+- **OSX**: Applications/Kart.app/Contents/MacOS
+- **Linux**: /opt/kart/kart

 Open the Kart explorer using the `Kart/Kart explorer` menu.